-I develop numerical methods capable of predicting the behaviour of complex multi-physics systems on different scales.
-I have extensive experience in modelling particulate materials, varying in size from nanometres (molecules) to micrometres (food/pharma powders), millimetres (sand) or meters (rock).
+I develop models and algorithms capable of predicting the behaviour of complex multi-physics systems on different scales.
+Specifically, I have extensive experience in modelling particulate materials, varying in size from nanometres (molecules) to micrometres (food/pharma/3D printing powders), millimetres (sand/soil) or meters (rocks).
+I have multi-disciplinary interests in this line of research, from numerical solvers, analytical modelling and granular physics to engineering applications.

-I am cofounder and lead developer of MercuryDPM, an implementation of the Discrete Particle Method.
-Moreover, I have developed an accurate and efficient technique to analyse discrete systems and couple them with continuum models, MercuryCG.
-Both packages have unique features specifically developed to allow the simulation of real machinery, which has led to several industrial collaborations.
-For validation and calibration, I have developed close collaborations to several experimental facilities.
+MercuryDPM has unique features specifically developed to allow the simulation of real machinery, which has led to several industrial collaborations.
+For experimental validation and calibration, I have developed close collaborations with several external partners.

 For more details and publications, see:

 In 2018, I have obtained a prestigious NWO-VIDI grant, allowing me to develop a new and exciting approach to particulate process design: Virtual Prototyping.
 Please apply here.

 In 2017, I have started a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
 Agglomerates will be modelled using a mesoscale approach.

 MercuryDPM is available here.
 New features: More complex shapes and Lees-Edwards boundaries; reorganisation of the source files; and a better build system (cmake).
 Have fun with it, and, as always, give us feedback!

 The University of Twente will proudly host the 8th conference on Discrete Element Methods in August 2019.
 I am co-organising the event with Anthony Thornton, Stefan Luding, and Donna Fitzsimmons.

 MercuryLab offers popular courses on C++ programming and Discrete Particle Simulations.
 More information can be found here.